Valley pastor overcomes medical emergency, returns to pulpit

 PHOENIX — A Valley spiritual leader with ties to the Phoenix Suns is reflecting on a frightening medical emergency he recently experienced, his recovery and ultimately his return to preaching.

-Moments after praying with Suns starting forward Cam Johnson, one of thousands of people who attended regular services at the church Sunday morning, Hearn opened up to 12News about a personal life changing experience.
+Moments after praying with Suns starting forward Cam Johnson, one of the thousands of people who attended regular services at the church Sunday morning, Hearn opened up to 12News about a personal life-changing experience.

 “2022 was the hardest year of my life,” said Hearn.
 “I suffered the greatest losses of my life, but I also think it was one of the best years of my life.”

-“The stroke, brain aneurism that led to a hemorrhagic stroke," said Hearn.
+“The stroke, brain aneurysm that led to a hemorrhagic stroke," said Hearn.
 "They say it’s the worst possible stroke that you can have,” he said.

 “I don’t recall any of this, but my wife was sitting next to me, and I said the words, "count it all joy," and count it all joy is a scripture in the bible that talks about counting it all joy when you fall into various trials,” said Hearn.
 “It’s almost like subconsciously, deep down inside, I knew this was not good, that here I am fighting for my life, but I need to figure out how to count it joy, that was a very crazy moment.”